Stellarspace/automate-eGPU/README.md

 # Automate-eGPU

 Automate-eGPU provides Mac users with an easy way to setup their eGPU on Mac without the hastle.
-It has been tested with a large range of eGPUs with different configurations on multiple Mac OS X and macOS versions.
+It has been tested with a large range of eGPUs with different configurations on multiple operating system versions.
 It is no longer maintained.

 ## Features